 Nikki Mirghafori, PhD, teaches and serves on the Board of Directors of the Insight Meditation Center (IMC) and Spirit Rock.
 She is a Stanford-trained compassion cultivation instructor, a UCLA trained mindfulness facilitator, a Spirit Rock/IMS/IMC trained residential retreat teacher, and authorized by the renown Burmese meditation master, Ven.
 Pa Auk Sayadaw, to teach jhanas and analytical vipassana.
 Nikki has straddled the worlds of Dharma & technology as an Artificial Intelligence scientist for decades.

-Ying Chen was born in China and came to US when she was in College.
-She took refuge with Venerable Ji Ru in 1995.
-She was exposed to Mahayana Buddhism early on.
-Since 2001, she was drawn to the Theravada tradition through sutta studies with Shaila Catherine and other Chinese dharma teachers and practitioners.
-Since 2005, she has been practicing primarily under the guidance of Gil Fronsdal.
+Ying Chen was born in China and immigrated to US as a young adult.
+She took refuge to become a buddhist with Venerable Ji Ru in 1995.
+She was exposed to Chinese Mahayana Buddhism after coming to US first.
+Then since 2001, she was drawn to the Theravada tradition and has been practicing primarily under the guidance of Gil Fronsdal.
 Ying is a graduate of the Sati Center Chaplaincy program and Local Dharma Leader program from Insight Meditation Center.
-She worked as a part-time spiritual care volunteer in Kaiser Hospital for 3 years and she currently facilitates the Insight Meditation Center support group for people living with illness and volunteers at Insight Retreat Center.
-Ying worked in technology companies for 18 years.
+She also studied suttas under the guidance of Shaila Catherine.
+She currently facilitates the Insight Meditation Center support group for people living with illness and co-lead Asian Dharma Circle with Lilu Chen.